mrawdon/maker-7z-sfx/README.md

 ```
 3. Configure additional options you can find the ones currently defined in [MakerSfxConfig.ts](src/Maker7z-sfx.ts)
 The definition of the fields can be found at [Parameters](https://github.com/chrislake/7zsfxmm/wiki/Parameters)

+Note: the 7zsd sfx files are downloaded from https://github.com/OlegScherbakov/7zSFX they are separetely licensed under the LGPL